tommituura/game-hiscore-manager/README.md

 # game-hiscore-manager

-A rest api for web browser development project.
+A rest api and management ui for web browser development project highscore backend.

-Done in php, uses [Slim](http://www.slimframework.com/) rest framework.
+Backend done in php, uses [Slim](http://www.slimframework.com/) rest framework.

+Frontend done in js, uses Backbone + Bootstrap + Mustache frameworks...
+'The usual'.

 Names of games and players can be only 50 characters long at most.
 Game scores must be positive integers.